jpoehls/zduck.com/_posts/2012/2012-06-08-storing-your-raspberry-pi-config-in-git.md

 !nginx/conf/nginx.conf
 </pre>

 The **!** prefix negates the pattern, basically creating a whitelist.
-Cool huh?
+Cool, huh?

 Now we can do our initial commit.